corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ## A First Look At The Most Important Commands

 Go developers already have one of the cleanest toolchains in the industry.
-Good news: `cargo` is the same idea, just with even more built-in.
+Good news is that `cargo` is the same idea, just with even more built-in.

 | Go tool                      | Rust equivalent             | Notes                                                                  |
 | ---------------------------- | --------------------------- | ---------------------------------------------------------------------- |